-Nominations are to be submitted via email in PDF format by the nomination deadline to the SIGACT Awards Committee chair at email@example.com.
+Nominations are to be submitted via email in PDF format by the nomination deadline to the Selection Committee chair at email@example.com.
 Please put “SIGACT Distinguished Service Award Nomination” in the subject line.

 The winner is selected by a three-member committee.
 The SIGACT chair appoints the selection committee to serve staggered terms over three award cycles.
-The 2022 selection committee members are Paul Beame, Dieter van Melkebeek, and Rebecca Wright (chair).
+The 2023 Selection Committee members are Paul Beame, Rajiv Gandhi, and Dieter van Melkebeek (chair).

 - 2022: Rajiv Gandhi